 "Spend (on big data projects) wisely.
 Follow a CRAWL - WALK - RUN strategy."

 Dr. Peter Aiken, Data Blueprint

 Before you resort to those 6- and 7-figure outlays, try proven 5-figure IRI software to see what you really need first.
 Start conservatively with something proven -- and without a learning curve -- before your costs spiral in a speculative hive.

-For more than 35 years*, IRI has been the proven performer for big, structured datasets across industries, geographies, and Unix platforms.
-If you have TB-level sources, start with just:
+For more than 35 years*, IRI has been the proven performer for manipulating big, structured datasets across industries, geographies, and Unix platforms.
+If you have terabyte-level data sources or above, start with just:

-- one simple place (explicit a 4GL job script managed in a free Eclipse GUI), performing:
+- one simple place, an explicit a 4GL job script (managed in a free Eclipse GUI), performing:

 - one I/O pass that combines data transformation, conversion, protection, and reporting.